sfu-dis/corobase/README.md

-## ERMIA
+## CoroBase

-Fast and Robust OLTP using Epoch-based Resource Management and Indirection Array
+Coroutine-Oriented Main-Memory Database Engine

+CoroBase is a research database engine that adopts coroutine-to-transaction paradigm.

-See our SIGMOD'16 paper [1] for a description of the system, our VLDBJ paper [2] for details in concurrency control, and our VLDB paper for replication.
+CoroBase inherits the shared-everything architecture, synchronization and concurrency control protocol from ERMIA.
+See our SIGMOD'16 paper [1] for a description of ERMIA, our VLDBJ paper [2] for details in concurrency control, and our VLDB paper [3] for replication.

 \[1\] Kangnyeon Kim, Tianzheng Wang, Ryan Johnson and Ippokratis Pandis.
 [ERMIA: Fast Memory-Optimized Database System for Heterogeneous Workloads](https://github.com/ermia-db/ermia/raw/master/ermia.pdf).
 SIGMOD 2016.